What Do You Have to Disclose When Selling a House in the UK?

 Call 0345 872 6666

-Historically, the principle of 'caveat emperor', or 'buyer beware', governed property transactions in the UK.
-Under this principle, it was the buyer's responsibility to investigate all aspects of the property and uncover any potential issues.
-However, this has changed significantly with the introduction of the Consumer Protection Against Unfair Trading Regulations.
-These regulations have effectively reversed the responsibility, placing the onus on the seller to disclose anything that may impact the buyer's decision to proceed with the purchase.
-Failure to disclose important information could even lead to prosecution, making it imperative for sellers to be transparent and honest.
+However, this changed significantly with the introduction of the Consumer Protection from Unfair Trading Regulations 2008.
+These regulations effectively reversed the responsibility, placing the onus on the seller to disclose anything that may impact the buyer's decision to proceed with the purchase.
+Disclosure of elements such as structural damage, neighbour disputes, the property's energy efficiency rating and the presence of Japanese knotweed is legally required, and a failure to disclose this could lead to prosecution, making it imperative for sellers to be transparent and honest.

-The Property Information Form (TA6)
+How to Disclose Issues: The Property Information Form

-One of the key documents in the house-selling process is the Property Information Form, commonly known as the TA6 form.
-This form is usually sent to the seller's solicitor by the buyer's solicitor and plays a crucial role in formalising disclosures.
-The TA6 form requires sellers to provide details about the property under various categories, including but not limited to:
+One of the key documents in the house-selling process is the property information form, commonly known as the TA6 form.
+This form is usually filled out by the seller and sent to the buyer's solicitor to review, and plays a key role in formalising disclosures.
+It should be sent at an early stage, so that a prospective buyer can consider details that might affect the value of the property or their intended uses.

 • Information on property boundaries